 "We were informed two days ago that Governor Zhou's schedule might require him to cancel his lecture in Tokyo," a Fund spokesman said.

 "It has now been confirmed that his deputy Yi Gang will represent him at the IMF-World Bank Annual Meetings and will deliver his Per Jacobsson Lecture."

-The pull-outs come as Tokyo and Beijing remain at loggerheads over the sovereignty of a Japan-administered island chain in the East China Sea that both countries claim.
+Tokyo and Beijing are at loggerheads over a Japan-administered island chain that both countries claim.

-They also come after several private Chinese banks were reported to be limiting or cancelling their participation in events linked to the IMF and World Bank meetings, which began on Tuesday and will run until Sunday.
+Several private Chinese banks were also reported to be limiting or cancelling their participation in events linked to the IMF and World Bank meetings, which began on Tuesday and will run until Sunday.

-The countries have a two-way trade relationship well in excess of $300 billion a year, ties between Tokyo and Beijing are often rocky.
+Despite a two-way trade relationship worth well in excess of $300 billion a year, ties between Tokyo and Beijing are often rocky.

-Sometimes-violent protests rocked Chinese cities in September in the wake of Tokyo's purchase of three of the islands, known as the Senkakus in Japan and the Diaoyus in China.
+Sometimes-violent protests hit Chinese cities in September in the wake of Tokyo's purchase of three of the islands, known as the Senkakus in Japan and the Diaoyus in China.

 Japanese businesses and diplomatic missions were targeted by mobs, with some factories and shops shuttering their operations.

 Japan's top three automakers said Tuesday their sales in China plunged in September, with Toyota reporting they had shifted half as many vehicles as in the same month last year.